cplusplus/SG20/sources/modules/compilation-model/headers.md

 A student should be able to:

-1. Create a declaration for an existing function, placed in a separate file
+1. create a declaration for an existing function, placed in a separate file
-2. Utilize double-quote inclusion to include a header from the same directory
+2. utilize double-quote inclusion to include a header from the same directory
-3. Utilize angular-bracket inclusion to include a header from standard library
+3. utilize angular-bracket inclusion to include a header from standard library
-4. Explain the meaning of the one-definition rule and how it applies to headers
+4. explain the meaning of the one-definition rule and how it applies to headers
-5. Protect a header with include guards and explain why they are necessary
+5. protect a header with include guards and explain why they are necessary

 #### Caveats